 What is vagus nerve stimulation?

 Vagus nerve stimulation (VNS) is a method that involves sending electrical signals to the vagus nerve.
-This long cranial nerve travels widely throughout your body, connecting to various organs along the way.
-It's often referred to as the body's wandering nerve due to its extensive reach.
+As the longest cranial nerve, it travels throughout your body, connecting to various organs along the way.
+It's often referred to as the body's ‘wandering nerve’ due to its extensive reach.

-The vagus nerve stimulation goal is to influence the body's autonomic nervous system, which controls involuntary functions like heart rate, digestion, and respiration.
-This can possibly contribute to helping regulate mood, sleep, and potentially help with pain.
+The goal of non-invasive vagus nerve stimulation is to influence the body's autonomic nervous system, which regulates involuntary functions like heart rate, digestion, and respiration.
+This system consists of three anatomically distinct divisions: sympathetic, parasympathetic, and enteric.

 Benefits of vagus nerve stimulation

-Noninvasive vagus nerve stimulation devices for home use have shown the potential to support a range of health conditions.
-Emerging research suggests they may offer benefits for people with stress, migraines, and headaches.
-Additionally, these devices could potentially help manage symptoms of sleep issues like insomnia.
+Emerging research suggests that non-invasive vagus nerve stimulation may offer benefits for people with stress, migraines, and cluster headaches, among other health concerns.
+Additionally, tVNS could potentially help manage symptoms of sleep issues like insomnia.

-The effectiveness of at-home VNS devices can vary significantly between individuals, and more research is needed to fully understand its long-term efficacy.
+However, the effectiveness of at-home VNS devices can vary significantly between individuals, and more research is needed to fully understand their long-term safety and efficacy.
 Even though some users have noted positive results, you need to consult a healthcare professional to determine if vagus nerve stimulation is an option for your specific case.
-Non-invasive at-home VNS devices reviewed in this article cannot be considered as a treatment for serious health concerns.
+Non-invasive VNS devices for at-home use reviewed in this article cannot be considered as a treatment for any health condition.

 How to use a vagus nerve stimulation device